albertduodu/AlbertDuodu.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
+Welcome to my homepage.
 I am currently a 4th year PhD student at [Lund University](https://portal.research.lu.se/en/persons/albert-duodu).

 I work at the intersection of international trade and environment - with particular interest in applied microeconometrics and spatial analysis.